NFL on American television: Local syndication of cable and streaming games and anti-siphoning

-The NFL has an anti-siphoning regulation, where all games televised on cable or streaming are blacked out in each of the primary markets of both teams, and instead air via broadcast syndication to an over-the-air station.
+The NFL has an anti-siphoning regulation, where all games televised on cable or streaming air via broadcast syndication to an over-the-air station.
 This rule is to maximize television ratings, as well as to protect the NFL's ability to sell television rights collectively.
 The anti-siphoning rule does not apply to secondary markets.
 For example, Miami Dolphins games do not air on local stations in West Palm Beach.
-The only exception is the Green Bay Packers which has two primary markets, Green Bay and Milwaukee, a remnant of when they played some home games in Milwaukee each season.
+The only exception is the Green Bay Packers which have two primary markets, Green Bay and Milwaukee, a remnant of when they played some home games in Milwaukee each season.

 Typically, the team's flagship station for the preseason games will hold such rights, as teams will usually sell the preseason, local non-broadcast television games as one package.
 This station does not need to have affiliate connections with a national broadcaster of NFL games.

 For ESPN games, owned-and-operated stations of ABC and Hearst Television (even those Hearst stations not affiliated with ABC, and including their one independent station in the Tampa-St. Petersburg market) have first right of refusal, due to both ESPN and ABC's common ownership by The Walt Disney Company (Hearst holds a 20% stake in ESPN).
 In the past (until 2021), the ABC O&Os have passed on airing the game, opting instead to air ABC's Monday night schedule which includes the successful Dancing with the Stars.

 Under the agreement for the 2014 season between CBS and the NFL Network for Thursday Night Football simulcasts during the first half of the season, CBS affiliates in the primary markets in question have the primary option to carry local games.
 If the CBS affiliate opts out of the deal, the NFL will offer the package by syndication, typically with the Monday Night package.
 The CBS/NFL Network deal was extended for the 2015 season on January 18, 2015.